yoctoalex/rseries-dmz/README.md

 ## 3.6 Verify Application

 Now that all the protection is configured, we can verify the application.
-To do that access the application using the domain name specified in the [HTTP Load Balancer configuration](#22-create-http-load-balancer).
+To do that access the application using the domain name specified in the [Create HTTP Load Balancer](#23-create-http-load-balancer) section.

 To verify the WAF protection, try to access the application using a browser or curl command and check if the request is blocked by WAF.
 Let's simulate a simple XSS attack by adding a script tag to the request.
 Open the browser console and navigate to the application URL `https://arcadia-dmz.f5-cloud-demo.com?param=<script>alert('XSS')</script>`.
 You should see the WAF blocking page.